Anto-Joseph/x/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Plan the activities based on SAP approved notifications, prepare the Work Scope & work Package
+        * Plan the activities based on SAP approved notifications, prepare the work Scope & work package.
-        * Prepare the Method Statement, Identify the required spares after the Material Evaluation with help of P&ID, Isometric & Piping Class and reserve the materials in SAP.
+        * Prepare the Method Statement and reservations of materials in SAP.
-        * Prepare the JHA(Job Hazard Analysis) by visiting site and identifying hazards, conduct risk assessment with RAM matrix and put control measures to reduce the risk of the activities to as Low as possible.
+        * Job hazard analysis through visiting site and identifying hazards, conduct risk assessment and put control measures in place to minimize risk.
-        * Prepare and maintain all Permit to Work documents, Safety Certificate.
-Meet with the client for additional approvals depending on the risk rating & Hand over to supervisors base on weekly Look ahead for permit application.
+        * Prepare and maintain all permit to work documents, safety certificates.

   - title: Junior Site Engineer